tienduy-nguyen/thehackingproject/README.md

 - Day 4: Validating project: Art of scrapping
 - Day 5: Automatisation, serialization in Ruby

+<a name="week4"></a>

+### :arrow_forward: Week 4: Object Oriented Programming in Ruby

+- Day 1: Discover OOP
+- Day 2: Validating project: OOP Advances
+- Day 3: Work with Excel
+- Day 4: Validating project: Create a program in OOP
+- Day 5: MVC - Ruby version

   :arrow_right: In progress: I'm here

-<a name="week4"></a>

-### :clock10: Week 4: Programming with Ruby

 <a name="week5"></a>

+### :clock10: Week 5: Ruby On Rails

+<a name="week6"></a>

-### :clock10: Week 5-7: Ruby On Rails
+### :clock10: Week 6-7: Ruby On Rails

 <a name="week8"></a>